 Other ways to get involved

 You may have some spare time and wish to become an active volunteer.
-Please email us at email@example.com We’ll be pleased to talk to you about the different roles and see what appeals to you.
+Please email us at firstname.lastname@example.org and we’ll talk to you about the different roles.
 Training and advice will be given, together with on-going support from our experienced volunteers.

 Our volunteers work from home.
 We have no central base or kennels.

 All drivers and phone-operators are contacted on a weekly basis and will be asked what shift they can offer emergency cover for.
-The Charity aims to provide a service, Monday through to Sunday, from :-
+The charity aims to provide a service, Monday to Sunday, from:

 These are ordinary people who have a telephone at home and agree to be on duty on a shift of their choice, as listed above.
 When a call is received through our Emergency Life Line Number (0115 9321 555), the answering machine linked to that phoneline gives out the pre-recorded phone number of the telephone operator on duty at that time.
 The phone-op works in tandem with an emergency driver, also based at home, and a veterinary surgeon.
 The telephone operator’s main duties are to pass on information to assist callers and to deal with emergency calls for sick, injured or vulnerable animals and birds.